-Book Review: And Then They Were Doomed: A Little Library Mystery As the title indicates, And Then They Were Doomed is inspired by Agatha Christie.
-Right of the bat, readers should be warned that the endings to about half a dozen Christie novels are referenced here, including And Then There Were None, Murder on the […]
+Book Review: And Then They Were Doomed: A Little Library Mystery (The Strand Magazine proudly presents this review of And Then They Were Doomed: A Little Library Mystery.)
+As the title indicates, And Then They Were Doomed is inspired by Agatha Christie.
+Right off the bat, readers should be warned that the endings to about half […]

 Tag Archives: Agatha Christie